 - How much time have you put into preparing for the fair?

 - What is your cost above your normal business expenses?
-Not just booth fee, but display, advertising, paying helpers, transporting products, etc..
+Not just booth fees, but the display, advertising, paying helpers, transporting products, etc..

 - How much net profit will make the show worth your time?